 At St Nics we believe every child is an artist.
 We aim for all children to explore and develop their skills and creativity using a wide range of media, realising that art isn’t about getting the right answer, or creating the perfect piece.
 We value the use of sketchbooks and encourage the use of experimentation, innovation and exploration.

 Using the Cornerstones curriculum, art and design is planned to ensure the progression of skills and to build upon the children’s previous knowledge through a project-based approach.
-We think it is important that children study a wide range of artists, designers, architects and sculptors, both past and present, and that in particular we think it is essential they should learn about a range of diverse creatives who reflect the society and world in which we live.
+We think it is important that children study a diverse range of artists, designers, architects and sculptors, both past and present, and that in particular we think it is essential they should learn about a range of diverse creatives who reflect the society and world in which we live.
 We have created a whole school journey map showing the wide range of creatives that we study from foundation stage to years 5 and 6.

 As our children progress through the school, they revisit media and techniques to help them to explore their own style and allow the freedom to experiment.
 We also strive to ensure the children get an opportunity to be involved in wider artistic experiences, both in and out of school, using opportunities within the local academy trust to do this.